 Knowing the competencies and skills you would like to acquire is essential for you to answer the third question: What do I really need to learn to acquire those skills?
 To avoid losing yourself in long lists of training courses, set yourself the goal of finding the training that covers what you really need to learn.
 We recommend you avoid choosing courses that will simply beef up your CV without adding real value.
-Also ignore any training that does not build on the qualifications or experience that you have already.
+Also, ignore any training that does not build on the qualifications or experience that you have already.
 There is no point wasting time learning about something that will not be useful to you, unless you are doing it just for fun.

-What you need is training that provides you with knowledge you can apply directly or indirectly in your work, either in your current job, or in a position that you hope to get in the future.
+What you need is training that provides you with knowledge you can apply directly or indirectly in your work, either in your current job or in a position that you hope to get in the future.
 To get your choice right, it is essential to do some research and look at:

 - The content of the course: The syllabus and approach taken to the training modules can give you the first clue.
 Is it a comprehensive, interesting course?
 Do you think it will cover the learning area you have identified?
 If possible, look at the type of resources and formats that are included during the training.
-This includes audio-visuals, discussion forums or webinars, for example.
+This includes audio-visuals, discussion forums, or webinars, for example.
 Activities will also be key in keeping you motivated and stopping you from losing interest.

 - The facilitators who give the training: Knowing who your trainers will be and their backgrounds can also guide you in your choice.

-- The centre that provides the training: Research the institution giving the course too.
+- The center that provides the training: Research the institution giving the course too.
 Do you have friends who have attended any training there and can give you feedback?
 What kind of reputation does it have?
 Find out if there is an active community of alumni.
 Such groups often hold events for former students after the course has wrapped up.

 4. How much time and resources can you dedicate to this?

 How much time would you like to dedicate to learning something new?
 More importantly, how many hours do you have?
 This is a fundamental factor to consider if you do not want to find at a later date that you have to drop out.
-So before signing up, find out how the course is organised.
-Check out when the training is delivered, what time and for how long.
+So before signing up, find out how the course is organized.
+Check out when the training is delivered, what time, and for how long.
 Find out if there are group activities or individual exercises too.
 Knowing the structure of the course and how it is evaluated is key since it will let you know if you have enough time to complete the course.

 5. What course format works for you?

 It is easy to get lost searching through long lists of online training options.
-But if you know your interests beforehand, real training needs and what resources you have to invest, it will be much easier for you to identify the type of course that best fits your needs.
+But if you know your interests beforehand, real training needs, and what resources you have to invest, it will be much easier for you to identify the type, of course, that best fits your needs.
 Among the main training formats that you could choose, listed here from the shortest to the longest, are:

 - Webinars: These require less dedication.
-Usually, online seminars are delivered in real time and recorded for viewing later too.
+Usually, online seminars are delivered in real-time and recorded for viewing later too.
 Choose one of these to get a taste of a new topic or as an update on a subject that interests you.

 - Video tutorials: These are helpful if you are happy being self-taught.
 Platforms such as YouTube have educational channels, such as Tech Insider, with content that may cover your needs.